Genre: Nonfiction- Science

 About Susan Cain

-Susain Cain is the author of Quiet: The Power of Introverts in a World That Just Can’t Stop Talking and Quiet Power: The Secret Strengths of Introverted Kids.
+Susan Cain is the author of Quiet: The Power of Introverts in a World That Just Can’t Stop Talking, Bittersweet, and Quiet Power: The Secret Strengths of Introverted Kids.
 Her TED talk has been viewed more than 20 million times.
 She currently lives in the Hudson River Valley with her family.
 Visit the author’s website →